nextgis/docs_ngmobile/source/editing.rst

    The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & Name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Move point to the center of Map screen; 7 - Move point to the current location.

-4. In a multipoint layer tap "Add point" (item 6 in :numref:`ngmobile_creation_of_multipoints_pic`) and follow the steps described above.
+4. For adding a point to a multipoint layer execute steps 1-2 and then tap "Add point" (item 6 in :numref:`ngmobile_creation_of_multipoints_pic`).
+After that you can set point's location as described above in the step 3.

 .. figure:: _static/creation_of_multipoints.png
    :name: ngmobile_creation_of_multipoints_pic